Threats to Successful Estate Planning

 Ensure that Everyone Gets What You Want

 Your assets may be, or may in some way, represent your legacy.
-Do some real soul-searching about how and what you want to share this with your family and friends.
+Do some real soul-searching about how and what you want to share with your family and friends.
 To ensure that your legacy is passed on in a meaningful way, consider including an explanation as to why someone is receiving a particular inheritance.
 If you have wishes as to how they use a gift of money, he or she may appreciate hearing the hopes and dreams you have for them and their future even though you are no longer with them.

 Documents Are Up-to-Date